 Financial assets and liabilities are offset, and the net amount reported in the consolidated statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is the intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The level of offsetting within the Bank is deemed to be minimal.
-Further information regarding the offsetting policies of the Bank can be found in note 2.2.9 of the MeDirect Bank SA Annual Report and Financial Statements for the financial period ended 31 December 2021.
+Further information regarding the offsetting policies of the Bank can be found in note 2.2.9 of the MeDirect Belgium Annual Report and Financial Statements for the financial year ended 31 December 2022.

-4.4.3 Main types of collateral, guarantor and credit derivative counterparties
+4.4.3 Main types of collateral, guarantor and credit derivative counterparties (Article 453 (c-d) CRR)

-The Bank holds collateral against mortgage loans under the Dutch mortgage portfolio in the form of hypothecary rights over immovable assets.
+The Bank holds collateral against mortgage loans under the Belgian and Dutch mortgage portfolio (NHG and Buy-to-Let) in the form of hypothecary rights over immovable assets.

-The financial guarantees received by the Bank relates to the Dutch mortgage portfolio business as the loans are covered by the Nationale Hypotheek Garantie ("NHG") which covers up to 90% of the losses that remain after a foreclosure.
+The financial guarantees received by the Bank relates to the Dutch NHG mortgage portfolio business as the loans are covered by the Nationale Hypotheek Garantie ("NHG") which covers up to 90% of the losses that remain after a foreclosure.
 The NHG Guarantee assumes that a mortgage loan amortises over a 30-year period regardless of the actual loan amortisation profile.
 Consequently, the credit protection amount of the NHG guarantee on mortgage loans decreases over time, assuming repayment of the guaranteed residential mortgage loan within 30 years and according to the annuity method.
 Thus, depending on the NHG terms and conditions that apply to the individual mortgage loan, the credit protection provided by the NHG guarantee may only be partial and is decreasing over time.